We completed a new strategic plan, which was used as the building blocks for a new marketing and branding campaign and case statement for the agency.

 Our Lady of Guadalupe Center (OLGC) serves the needs central Ohio's growing Hispanic community by providing emergency food assistance, health screenings, nutritional information, housing, legal and financial referrals, and guidance in acquiring basic necessities.
 OLGC has set itself apart from other local food pantries by operating as a choice food pantry.
 Rather than being handed a pre-selected box of food, clients are given points, based on family size, to spend by selecting food items of their choice, much like they would in a grocery store.
 CSS' choice food pantry allows the clients to select the foods they need and know how to prepare.
 A weekly visit from a nutritionist shows our clients how to prepare new meal options with the fresh produce from that week.
 Furthermore, using a point system teaches the clients how to assess needs, prioritize, and budget, all necessary skills for managing a household.

-As an organization, we strive to diversify our funding streams and are currently pursuing social enterprise as a way to focus on program innovation and unmet needs consistent with our mission.
-Our organization is committed to providing a service to the people of central and southern Ohio.
+As an organization, we strive to diversify our funding streams as a way to focus on program innovation and unmet needs consistent with our mission.
+Our organization is committed to providing necessary social services to the people of central and southern Ohio.
 We encourage our supporters to consider current needs and legacy gifts to ensure Catholic Social Services can be on the front-lines of caring for our poor and vulnerable neighbors now and in the future.